caezsar/puppet-nginx/README.md

 }
 ```

-To redirect HTTPS requests for `domain.com` to the first backend server assuming that the backend server is listening on port 80, insert the line in hiera (the `base_domain_proxy_pass` variable must have the following content `Protocol://IP:PORT` EX:(string) `http://20.20.20.20:80`)
+To redirect HTTPS requests for `domain.com` to the first backend server, assuming that the backend server is listening on port 80, insert the below line in hiera (the `base_domain_proxy_pass` variable must have the following content `Protocol://IP:PORT` EX: `http://20.20.20.20:80`)

 This first example uses direct proxy connection to a backend server  -  it does not reference one of the above defined upstreams.